compsy/u-can-act/README.md

 Periodical and one-time measurements.
 Periodical measurements are measurements that have a `period` that is not nil.
 Periodical measurements are repeated each `period` from `protocol_subscription.start_date + measurement.open_from_offset` until `protocol_subscription.end_date - measurement.offset_until_end`.
 The `protocol_subscription.end_date` can be specified when creating a protocol subscription, or if it is not specified, it is initialized with a default value of `protocol_subscription.start_date + protocol.duration`.
+**See the measurement model for the most up to date documentation**.

 For non-periodical measurements, the `offset_until_end` is ignored.